 The University of Michigan, Michigan State University, Wayne State University and Western Michigan University have had long standing collaborations with one another.
 Together, they represent the diversity of public 4-year institutions in the nation-major national, land grant, urban commuter and regional.
-While each university has demonstrated a deep commitment to increasing the diversity and excellence of their student bodies, they realized that the greatest gains would be by becoming a formal alliance. achieved In representatives from these flagship institutions, each with the Carnegie classification of Doctoral Research Extensive, began discussions to determine avenues to become a formal alliance through the National Science Foundation's Louis Stokes Alliance for Minority Participation program.
+While each university has demonstrated a deep commitment to increasing the diversity and excellence of their student bodies, they realized that the greatest gains would be achieved becoming formal alliance.
+In bv а 2003 representatives from these flagship institutions, each with the Carnegie classification of Doctoral Research Extensive, began discussions to determine avenues to become a formal alliance through the National Science Foundation's Louis Stokes Alliance for Minority Participation program.
 They were joined in this endeavor by state officials and representatives from STEM focused organizations from across the state that had a stake in establishing a well-trained diversified STEM workforce in Michigan.